emicklei/gmig/README.md

 After marking the current state in `gmig` (using `force-state`), new migrations can be added that will bring your infrastructure to the next state.
 The generated migration can ofcourse also be used to just copy commands to your own migration.

-### export project-iam-policy [target]
+### export project-iam-policy [path]

 Generate a new migration by reading all the IAM policy bindings from the current infrastructure of the project.

     gmig -v export project-iam-policy my-project/

-### export storage-iam-policy [target]
+### export storage-iam-policy [path]

 Generate a new migration by reading all the IAM policy bindings, per Google Storage Bucket owned by the project.

     gmig -v export storage-iam-policy my-project/

+## Working around migrations
+Sometimes you need to fix things because you made a mistake or want to reorganise your work.
+Use the `force` and confirm your action.

+### force state [path] [filename]

+Explicitly set the state for the target to the last applied filename.
+This command can be useful if you need to working from existing infrastructure.
+Effectively, this filename is written to the bucket object.
+Use this command with care!.

+    gmig force state my-production-project 20180214t071402_create_some_account.yaml

+### force do [path] [filename]

+Explicitly run the commands in de `do` section of a given migration filename.
+The `gmig-last-migration` object is `not` updated in the bucket.
+Use this command with care!.

+    gmig force do my-production-project 20180214t071402_create_some_account.yaml

+### force undo [path] [filename]

+Explicitly run the commands in de `undo` section of a given migration filename.
+The `gmig-last-migration` object is `not` updated in the bucket.
+Use this command with care!.

+    gmig force undo my-production-project 20180214t071402_create_some_account.yaml

 ## Examples

 ### Create Cloud SQL Database

     # Create database

     do:
     # Standard tiers are not working for some reason using the CLI.
 It works using the UI
     # Note regarding the name.
 If already used, then cannot be used again for some time: https://github.com/hashicorp/terraform/issues/4557
     - gcloud beta sql instances create my-db --database-version=POSTGRES_9_6 --region=europe-west1 --gce-zone=europe-west1-b --availability-type=REGIONAL --cpu=1 --memory=4GB

     undo:
     - gcloud beta sql instances delete my-db

 ### Add Storage Viewer role